International SPIN Symposium on Model Checking of Software

 Welcome to SPIN 2017, the 24th International SPIN Symposium on Model Checking of Software!
-SPIN 2017 will be held in beautiful Santa Barbara, California in July in conjunction with ISSTA.
+SPIN 2017 will be held in Santa Barbara, California on July 13 and 14.

 View the Call for Papers.

 SPIN 2017 is collocated with two other closely related events that will take place from Monday, July 10 to Friday, July 14.
 Visit this link for the week’s overview.